 http://www.aqa.org.uk/subjects/science/as-and-a-level/physics-7407-7408 https://www.iop.org/publications/iop/2015/file_65520.pdf https://physicsworld.com/

-A minimum of five subjects at grade 4 (or above) including: Grade 6 in Physics or Grade 6,6 in Combined Science.
-Grade 5 in Mathematics Grade 4 in English Language
+A minimum of five subjects at grade 4 (or above) including: Grade 6 in Physics or grade 6,6 in Combined Science, grade 5 (or above) in Mathematics and grade 4 (or above) in English Language.

 This qualification is linear; students will sit all their public exams at the end of their A level course.